keboola/php-csvmap/README.md

 - `mapping`: Required, must contain `destination`:
     - `destination`: Target column in the output CSV file
     - `primaryKey`: Optional, boolean.
 If set to true, the column will be included in the primary key
+- `forceType`: Optional, if a value is not scalar, it'll be JSON encoded

 ### Table configuration